Lyndal Roper: Oedipus and the Devil: Witchcraft, Religion and Sexuality in Early Modern Europe

 A collection of nine interconnected essays, Oedipus and the Devil explores subjects ranging from the literary culture of the sixteenth century, to early-modern sexual attitudes and ideas regarding femininity and masculinity, to issues surrounding the complex development of marriage, and the use of psychoanalysis in studying witchcraft.
-Roper examines why a woman would kill her child, why someone would confess to living with the devil like husband and wife, and why a famous banker might employ a village clairvoyant (‘Dorf hellseherin’).
+Roper examines why a woman would kill her child, why someone would confess to living with the devil like husband and wife, and why a famous banker might employ a village clairvoyant ('Dorf hellseherin').
 The work has been translated into German with Fischer Taschenbuch (Ödipus und der Teufel: Körper und Psyche in der Frühen Neuzeit) and is widely cited.

 The Holy Household: Women and Morals in Reformation Augsburg

-Roper’s first book questioned the ways in which the Reformation changed gender relations, focussing on the case study of Augsburg, one of the most important cities of the Holy Roman Empire.
-Exploring the idea of ‘civic righteousness,’ Roper argued that the Reformation developed a theology of gender whereby the roles of men and women were clearly distinct within the vision of the ‘holy household.’
+Roper's first book questioned the ways in which the Reformation changed gender relations, focussing on the case study of Augsburg, one of the most important cities of the Holy Roman Empire.
+Exploring the idea of 'civic righteousness,' Roper argued that the Reformation developed a theology of gender whereby the roles of men and women were clearly distinct within the vision of the 'holy household.'
 Whilst previously the effect of the Reformation on women was regarded as beneficial, this book argues that the status of women was instead worsened.
 The book has been translated into German and has been reprinted several times.

-Currently Roper is writing a history of the German Peasants' War (1524–5).

-Awards and honors
+Awards and honours

 In 2016, Roper won the Gerda Henkel Prize for lifetime achievement in history.
 Currently she holds a Humboldt Research Award (associated with the Free University Berlin) for research in Germany.
 She is Honorary Fellow of the History Department, University of Melbourne, Fellow of the Australian Academy of the Humanities (2009), Fellow of the British Academy (2011), and Fellow of the Berlin-Brandenburgische Akademie der Wissenschaften, Berlin (2016).
-She also holds a Honorary Doctorates from the University of Melbourne (2013) and the University of Basel (2021).
+She also holds Honorary Doctorates from the University of Melbourne (2013) and the University of Basel (2021).
+In 2021 a portrait of Roper painted by artist Nneka Uzoigwe was hung in the dining hall of Oriel College, Oxford.